awsdocs/amazon-rekognition-developer-guide/doc_source/describe-collection-procedure.md

-# Describing a Collection<a name="describe-collection-procedure"></a>
+# Describing a collection<a name="describe-collection-procedure"></a>

 You can use the [DescribeCollection](API_DescribeCollection.md) operation to get the following information about a collection:
 + The number of faces that are indexed into the collection\.
 + The version of the model that's used by the collection for face detection\.
-For more information, see [Model Versioning](face-detection-model.md)\.
+For more information, see [Model versioning](face-detection-model.md)\.
 + The Amazon Resource Name \(ARN\) of the collection\.
 + The creation date and time of the collection\.